Gordon Southern1

 - [S9057] Emails between Judith Lancefield and Jan Cooper from 24 March 2003.

-- [S10] IGI Family Record Family Search International Genealogical Index v 5.0 British Isles/Africa - PG Page 8135.
+- [S10] Family Record Family Search - PG Page 8135.

-William Wilberforce Harris Greathed1
+William Wilberforce Harris Greathed CB1

 #3679, b.
 21 December 1826, d.
 29 December 1878

-Relationship=5th great-grandson of Edward Greathead.
+- 4th great-grandson of Edward Greathed

 - Appears on charts:

-- Chart 20: Edward Greathead
+- Chart 20 - Edward Greathead

-He was present at the action of Badleeke-Serai, 7 June 1857; serving as Aide-de-Camp to the General commanding; served as directing Engineer of the left attack and Extra Aide-de-Camp to the successive Commanders throughout the siege of Delhi.
+He was present at the action of Badli-ki-Serai, 8 June 1857; serving as Aide-de-Camp to the General commanding; served as directing Engineer of the left attack and Extra Aide-de-Camp to the successive Commanders throughout the siege of Delhi.
 Reconnoitred water bastion breech on the night of 20 September, and conducted water bastion storming party in the assault of 21 September until disabled.
 He was severely wounded through the arm and lower part of the chest

 He was brought to the notice of the Commander-in-Chief in despatches of Colonel Baird Smith, Chief Engineer, dated 17 September 1857; mentioned in General Orders of Major-General Reed, dated 17 July 1857.
 He was also mentioned in the minute of His Excellency the Right Honorable Lord Canning published in the London Gazette of 16 March 1860.
 He received, whilst a subaltern, the Civil Order of the Bath.
 He served in the capacity of Field Engineer with Colonel Seaton's column in December 1857.
 He was present at the actions of Gungeree, Putialee and Mynpoorie.
 He was mentioned in despatches of Colonel Seaton, C.B., dated 15 and 18 December 1857.
 He served as Directing Engineer during the capture of Lucknow in March 1858 and was mentioned Colonel Harnes' report, 19 March 1859.
 He was brought to the notice of the Commander-in-Chief in Brigadier Napier's report dated 21 March 1859, and in Sir J Outram's report published in the North Western Provinces gazette of 5 April 1859 (Medal and two clasps and Brevet-Major)